Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: Preliminary Concepts

 then $v:= -\grd\phi = \vi\grd\psi$ satisfies mass conservation and irrotationality $\mae$ The pressure field can be calculated from $v$ as above.
-We call such $\mae$ harmonic $\psi$ for which a conjugate exists, the stream function of a potential flow, and $\phi$ the potential function.
-We note that the potential function corresponding to a stream function is only unique up to a gradient.
-Nevertheless we denote it as $\tilde{\psi}:=\phi$, and denote equivalence in the gradient as
+We call such an $\mae$ harmonic $\psi$ for which a conjugate exists, the stream function of a potential flow, and $\phi$ the potential function.
+Note that the potential function corresponding to a stream function is only unique up to a gradient.
+Nevertheless we denote it as $\tilde{\psi}:=\phi$, and denote equivalence in the gradient $\mae$ as

 A harmonic function is known to admit a conjugate if its domain is simply connected.
 Furthermore $\tilde{\tilde{\psi}}=-\psi$.
 By their relation to the velocity field, the curves of constant $\psi$ represent the streamlines of the flow, and the curves of constant $\phi$ the equipotential lines.
 Having two pairs of harmonic conjugates $\psi_1, \phi_1$ and $\psi_2, \phi_2$ their linear combinations $a\psi_1 + b\psi_2$ and $a\phi_1 + b\phi_2$ for any $a,b\in\R$ are also harmonic conjugates.
 So the principle of superposition holds, as long as the boundary conditions are also correspondingly combined.
 Since the equations of motion have a unique solution for a set of boundary conditions, and they translate to Laplace's equation (the solution of which for appropriate boundary conditions also exists and is unique up to a gradient), we may conclude that potential flows fully characterize the set of all flows which are steady, ideal, and irrotational $\mae$

 Elementary potential flows, which are often superposed to create more complex ones, include sinks, sources and the (circular) vortex.
 The stream and potential functions of a source ($q>0$) or a sink ($q<0$) with strength $q\in\R$ are defined at $z\in\C$ as